NativeScript/plugins/packages/datetimepicker/README.md

 ### Angular

-You need to register the plugin in the module of your component:
+You need to register the plugin in the component's module:

 ```ts
 import { NativeScriptDateTimePickerModule } from "@nativescript/datetimepicker/angular";
 ...